netsil/app-demo/README.md

 ```

 ## Setup the webservers
-Run the script below to build the docker containers:
+Run the script below to build the containers for the webservers.

+This script should be run on the vms where you're running the webservers:
 ```
 ./setup-webservers.sh
 ```